 Fascism: Fascism is the most significant branch of Marxist socialism that rejects egalitarianism in favour of an anti-egalitarian socialism where only the ingroup is afforded ‘social justice’.

 The emergence of Fascism was triggered by the same conditions that triggered the emergence of Leninism/Bolshevism and Maoism.
-By the end 19th century, the spontaneous revolution of the proletariat prophesied by Karl Marx simply hadn’t happened and, particularly in industrialised countries where the working class had doubled their material wealth in the last 50 years, the conditions for revolution were fading rapidly.
-Many Italian Marxists, led by Mussolini (Italy’s leading Marxist and editor of the Italian Marxist magazine, ‘Avanti’), concluded that Italian workers weren’t united by class distinctions, but by other cultural identities, particularly nationalism.
+By the end 19th century, the spontaneous revolution of the proletariat prophesied by Karl Marx simply hadn’t happened and, particularly in industrialized countries where the working class had doubled their material wealth in the last 50 years, the conditions for revolution were fading rapidly.
+Many Italian Marxists, led by Mussolini (Italy’s leading Marxist and editor of the Italian Marxist magazine, ‘Avanti’), concluded that Italian workers weren’t united by class distinctions, but by other cultural identities.
 With that discovery, the Fascists diverged from traditional Marxism and began to work toward a socialist model based on ethnicity and syndicalism, rather than socio-economic class.

 Fascism is a totalitarian ideology.
 As Mussolini and Giovanni Gentile (the 'Philosopher of Fascism') stated, ‘everything in the state, nothing outside the state, nothing against the state’, although some fascist states have tended toward authoritarianism rather than totalitarianism.
 Fascist philosophy is inherently anti-liberal (philosophically and economically) and anti Judeo-Christian (as the primary source of Egalitarian Universalism and Liberalism).
 Fascists aim to create societal homogeneity through ‘exclusion’ based on ingroup vs outgroup identity, traditionally national identity in Italian Fascism and Petainist Fascism (France & Canada), or race in the more extreme variations such as German National Socialism, the US Democratic Party or modern fascist movements like the black supremacist movements in the US (BLM, Nation of Islam, etc.).
 The post-modernist tendency toward identity politics combined with neo-Marxist socialism has resulted in a multitude of variations on traditional fascism.